powergun/hsFP/monadtransformer/README.md

 > The consequence of this is that a series of monad transformers in a type
 > will begin with the innermost type structurally speaking.

+`m` wraps around the value we can have but not the value we may need

 P/1024

 > A terminological point to keep in mind when reading about monad